Heavy ass denim. That’s the specialty of the cult Japanese denim brand Iron Heart.

 - Takes a good 6 to 12 months to break in

-Normally I like a jean with a roomy thigh, high rise, and a strong taper, but since I lost a lot of weight this year (hooray, surprise sickness!)
-I don’t have the same amount of muscle on my thighs and butt as usual, and Iron Heart’s tapered straight leg fit me pretty well.
+Normally I like a jean with a roomy thigh, high rise, and a strong taper, but since I lost a lot of weight this year (hooray, surprise illness!)
+I don’t have the same amount of muscle on my thighs and butt as usual, and Iron Heart’s tapered straight leg fit me fairly well.
 The idea with this model is that you get the mobility of a straight leg with the tapered look of a slim jean.
 The fit of the 633 is sort of a sequel to the more famous 634, which offers a more traditional straight leg.

 My waist is 32 and it fits true to size, it’s not a vanity size.
 Make sure your waist is actually the size of the jean before ordering, an important note because most pants out there are vanity sized — they’ll say 32 and actually measure 33 or 34.

 Once again, this is very thick and tough denim.
 I wore them every day for about 3 weeks before they were somewhat comfortable, stretching maybe half an inch in the waist, but they’re still breaking in.
 Most people will tell you that Iron Hearts aren’t really broken in until you’ve been wearing them for 9 months to a year.

 These were $325 off the rack, and with taxes and everything else they came out to $353.
 On Iron Heart’s British site, the price in pounds translates to about $360 USD, so you won’t find them cheaper online.

 Obviously for the average person, this is a lot of money to spend on jeans.
 For raw Japanese denim it’s not insanely expensive — I tend to think of the average (read: acceptable) price range as falling between $300 and$350, not unlike boots.
 It’s also important to remember that these jeans are made with natural indigo, which considerably increases the cost.
 For natural indigo, raw, Japanese jeans, I’m OK with the price.